chahn/agent-concepts/roadmap.md

 The specific challenge: **ephemeral intermediate outputs**.
 Step *n* produces data consumed by step *n+1* but irrelevant thereafter.
 Storing this in a persistent shared state object pollutes the namespace, creates ambiguity about data lifecycle, and makes workflow graphs harder to analyze.
 Yet a purely edge-based model (typed connections) is too rigid for an agent that dynamically constructs its own workflows.

+### 1.5 Why LLM-Driven Workflow Construction Is Necessary

+A critical question is why an LLM is better suited here than rule-based workflow composers, genetic algorithms, or human-operated low-code tools.

+The answer lies in the target audience and application context: the users of our architecture are domain experts in companies and public administration — case officers in district offices, staff in SME departments, quality managers in manufacturing — who can neither program nor invest the time to learn complex workflow design tools.
+These users can describe their tasks, goals, and processes in natural language, but they cannot configure DAGs, program API integrations, or define JSON schemas.

+Rule-based composers require formal specifications of the desired transformation and fail in the face of the ambiguity inherent in real-world requirements.
+Genetic algorithms require a formal fitness function and a well-defined search space — neither of which exists for open-ended, cross-domain workflow construction tasks.
+Low-code tools (n8n, Zapier, Make) lower the barrier to entry but still require substantial technical understanding for configuring data flows, error handling, and API authentication — and they produce only static workflows without learning capability.

+The decisive advantage of LLM-driven construction: given a sufficiently precise description of goals and tasks, the AI can develop functional solutions in extremely short time.
+The traditional path — a software developer laboriously coordinates with domain experts, translates their requirements into code, and iterates through feedback cycles — takes weeks to months.
+With our architecture, the domain expert describes the problem directly, and the agent constructs the workflow.
+The user's domain expertise is translated directly into automated processes without the detour through a development department.

+This is not a hypothetical claim: our prototype is already actively used by customers (see Section 5), including public administrations and small-to-medium enterprises implementing digitalization projects.

 ---

 ## 2. Proposed Architecture